 d.
 Introduction videos must be uploaded to a secure file-sharing website in the same folder/location as your entry video.
 The link for the videos must be included on the online entry form, and remember to link to the entire folder, not the individual videos.

 e.
 Please save your video using the file name [groupname INTRODUCTION]

 First, Second and Third Prize winners will be announced on Friday 21 June 2024.

 Entries will be assessed in a single, closed judging round.
 Selected entries, including but not limited to prize winners, may be made available for public viewing on the Strike A Chord website after 21 June 2024.

 THE DECISIONS OF THE JUDGING PANEL WILL BE FINAL.
 NO CORRESPONDENCE WILL BE ENTERED INTO.

-Any general queries about the championship or the above rules should be referred to championship management email@example.com.
+Any general queries about Strike A Chord or the above rules should be referred to Strike A Chord management at firstname.lastname@example.org.